100 Notable alumni of

 -

 Eric Emerson Schmidt is an American businessman and former computer engineer who was the chief executive officer of Google from 2001 to 2011 and the company's executive chairman from 2011 to 2015.
 He also was the executive chairman of parent company Alphabet Inc. from 2015 to 2017, and technical advisor at Alphabet from 2017 to 2020.
-As of 2025, he's 42nd wealthiest according to Bloomberg Billionaires Index with an estimated net worth of US$39.0 billion.
+Since 2025, he has been the CEO of Relativity Space, an aerospace manufacturing company.
+As of 2025, he is one of the wealthiest people in the world according to Bloomberg Billionaires Index with an estimated net worth of US$54.5 billion.

 -